charliewang123/NetworkCausalTree/CONTRIBUTING.md

 ### Documentation Improvements

 Documentation improvements are always welcome!
-This includes:\
+This includes:
-- Fixing typos or clarifying existing documentation\
+- Fixing typos or clarifying existing documentation
-- Adding examples to function documentation\
+- Adding examples to function documentation
-- Improving or creating vignettes\
+- Improving or creating vignettes
 - Updating the README

-To update function documentation:\
+To update function documentation:
-1. Edit the roxygen2 comments in the R source files\
+1. Edit the roxygen2 comments in the R source files
-2. Run `devtools::document()` to regenerate the documentation\
+2. Run `devtools::document()` to regenerate the documentation
 3. Preview changes with `?function_name`

 ### Vignettes and Examples

-We encourage contributions that improve reproducibility: - Add example scripts demonstrating specific use cases\
+We encourage contributions that improve reproducibility:
+- Add example scripts demonstrating specific use cases
-- Create or improve vignettes showing real-world applications\
+- Create or improve vignettes showing real-world applications
 - Provide datasets that illustrate network causal inference scenarios

 ## Coding Standards